therealmbittarelli/design-patterns-exploration/README.md

 # design-patterns-exploration

-## Running list of patterns that I am researching/have researched
+## Running list of patterns with examples in this repo
-- Singleton
 - Adapter
 - Bridge
+- Builder
 - Facade
+- Flyweight
+- Observer
+- Prototype
+- Singleton